bjpop/raft_hotspots_se/README.md

 This suite of programs facilitates the analysis of the FASTQ outputs of the RAFT protocol, and allows the detection of double stranded breakpoint hotspots at a single nucleotide resolution.

-This suite of tools was used in the work described by the paper "Fine resolution mapping of double-strand break sites for human ribosomal DNA units" [Genomics Data](http://www.sciencedirect.com/science/article/pii/S221359601630109X).
+This suite of tools was used in the work described by the paper "Fine resolution mapping of double-strand break sites for human ribosomal DNA units" [Genomics Data 10 (2016) 19–21](http://www.sciencedirect.com/science/article/pii/S221359601630109X).

 # Licence